lanmarc77/esp-audio-book-player/README.md

 Typical price in Germany incl. tax (2023): 20€.

 **I²S digital analog audio converter**
 Currently only a MAX98357A based converter has been tested extensively.
-Also an UDA1334A was tested and it worked.
+Also an UDA1334A and PCM5102 were tested and they worked.
+Both of these stereo DACs needed around 10-15mA more current which will reduce the system runtime.
 The MAX98357A already contains an amplifier to directly connect it to a speaker and get a usable volume out of it.
 ![image](pictures/MAX98357A.jpg)